-To investigate the most condensed part of the Morgat Mb. high-resolution profile, we focus on the interval that does not contain any silt or sandy layers (from 3.5 m above the base of the profile till the top at 10.0 m).
-The main sedimentological information that could discriminate potential sequences here are the occurrence of shellbeds, nodules (Loi and Dabard, 2002) or variations in elemental concentrations as measured by NGR and pXRF.
+To investigate the most condensed part of the Morgat Mb. high-resolution profile, we focus on the interval that does not contain any silt or sandy layers (from 3.5 m above the base of the profile up to the top at 10.0 m).
+The main sedimentological information that could discriminate potential sequences here are the occurrence of shell beds, nodules (Loi and Dabard, 2002), or variations in elemental concentrations as measured by NGR and pXRF.

-Let us first consider the medium-resolution NGR K signal (Fig. 5B).
-The signal shows some fluctuations in concentrations varying between 5 and 6.5 %K. Here, we use evolutive harmonic analysis (EHA) to evaluate the spectrum of the signal as it evolves throughout the stratigraphy (Thompson, 1982).
-The frequencies that explain more variation within the moving window will have higher spectral power and are shown by redder colors (Fig. 5B).
+Let us first consider the medium-resolution NGR K signal (Fig. 5b).
+The signal shows some fluctuations in concentrations, varying between 5 % and 6.5 % K. Here, we use evolutive harmonic analysis (EHA) to evaluate the spectrum of the signal as it evolves throughout the stratigraphy (Thomson, 1982).
+The frequencies that explain more variation within the moving window will have higher spectral power and are shown by redder colors (Fig. 5b).
 This approach has the advantage over a single periodogram or multi-taper spectrum that it can also be used to evaluate the stratigraphic consistency of a certain period.
-Spectral analyses indicate two main periodicities: a longer one of ~1.5-2.0 m (0.5-1.0 cycles/m) and a shorter one around ~0.5 m (1.8-2.2 cycles/m) cycle thickness (as indicated by the dotted lines on Fig. 5A).
+Spectral analyses indicate two main periodicities: a longer one of ~ 1.5 -2.0 m (0.5-1.0 cycles per meter) and a shorter one around ~ 0.5 m (1.8-2.2 cycles per meter) cycle thickness (as indicated by the dotted lines on Fig. 5a).
 The rest of the EHA shows little elevated spectral power for other frequencies.
-The data set is relatively short (6.5 m) with only 46 data points and an average sample resolution of 14 cm, so one must consider that there are only few of the 1.5-2.0 m cycles in the record, and the 0.5 m cycle is close to the theoretical Nyquist frequency (stating that you need at least two data points per cycle to be able to detect it, in practice it is often better to have even more (e.g. Martinez et al., 2016)).
-However, the bandpass filters of both periods show a good agreement with the raw signal (Fig. 5C).
-Let us now consider the pXRF K signal that has a higher average sampling resolution (6 cm) and more data points (n=106) for the same investigated stratigraphic length (Fig. 5E).
-The spectral analysis of the pXRF K signal shows again the ± 1.5 m cycle, a less pronounced 0.5 m cycle and new dominant cyclicity around 0.25 m (Fig. 5F).
+The data set is relatively short (6.5 m), with only 46 data points and an average sample resolution of 14 cm, and thus one must consider that there are only few of the 1.5-2.0 m cycles in the record and that the 0.5 m cycle is close to the theoretical Nyquist frequency (stating that you need at least two data points per cycle to be able to detect it; in practice, it is often better to have even more, e.g., Martinez et al., 2016).
+However, the bandpass filters of both periods show a good agreement with the raw signal (Fig. 5c).
+Let us now consider the pXRF K signal that has a higher average sampling resolution (6 cm) and more data points (n = 106) for the same investigated stratigraphic length (Fig. 5e).
+The spectral analysis of the pXRF K signal again shows the ± 1.5 m cycle, a less pronounced 0.5 m cycle, and a new dominant cyclicity around 0.25 m (Fig. 5f).
 Compared to the NGR EHA, the pXRF EHA suggests additional frequencies with lower spectral power.
-These seem, however, less stratigraphically continuous (Fig. 5).
-The bandpass filters of the NGR and pXRF signals demonstrate a similar number of cycles, but they are not perfectly in phase with each other (Fig. 5D).
-The pXRF 0.25 m periodicity bandpass filter shows a pronounced amplitude modulation, which is consistent with the amplitude modulation in the 1.5 m periodicity for the pXRF signal-although again not perfectly in phase (Fig. 5C-D).
+These seem, however, to be less stratigraphically continuous (Fig. 5).
+The bandpass filters of the NGR and pXRF signals demonstrate a similar number of cycles, but they are not perfectly in phase with each other (Fig. 5d).
+The pXRF 0.25 m periodicity bandpass filter shows a pronounced amplitude modulation, which is consistent with the amplitude modulation in the 1.5 m periodicity for the pXRF signal - although this is again not perfectly in phase (Fig. 5c and d).
 The pattern of the amplitude modulation in combination with the number of shorter cycles (5-6) in the longer cycles is suggestive of a precessioneccentricity signal.
-This signal is consistent with the ratio fitting of the 1.5, 0.5 and 0.25 m periodicities to the predicted Ordovician duration of the astronomical cycles of short eccentricity, obliquity and precession (Berger and Loutre, 1994; Laskar et al., 2004; Waltham, 2015), as well as with the order of magnitude sedimentation rates estimated by Dabard et al. (2015) for this interval.
-In fact, it is of interest that Dabard et al. (2015), independently of this study, interpreted 405-kyr eccentricity minima roughly at the same stratigraphic positions as we identify small amplitude variations in a potential precession signal.
-A precession-eccentricity signal can also be statistically tested with the TimeOpt approach (Meyers, 2015, 2019).
-The TimeOpt results are close to our interpretation with the nominal TimeOpt outcome (assuming constant sedimentation rate over the whole record) that suggests the presence of 5 short eccentricity cycles or a sedimentation rate of 12 m/Myr; while the evolutionary eTimeOpt analysis suggests slightly higher sedimentation rates (15 m/Myr) with a small increase in sedimentation rate up section (R script for TimeOpt analyses provided in the Supplement).
-It is hard to further demonstrate an astronomical origin of these variations in the absence of more precise stratigraphic constraints.
-However, our observations based on a numerical approach using high-resolution geochemical data were consistent with those of Dabard et al. (2015), suggesting our new approach can be an additional useful tool.
-The occurrences of the shell beds (mainly between 6.5 and 9.5 m) and nodules are not so clearly cyclically distributed, making it difficult to robustly assess their usability as tool for the assessment of 'condensed sequences'.
-That nodules occur less systematically might be related to the interplay of various boundary conditions that can lead to a varied sedimentological expression of a condensation interval (as discussed in Loi and Dabard (2002) and Dabard and Loi (2012)).
+This signal is consistent with the ratio fitting of the 1.5, 0.5, and 0.25 m periodicities to the predicted Ordovician duration of the astronomical cycles of short ec-